awslabs/gluonts/docs/concepts.md

 objects has columns (or fields) which represent attributes of the time-series.

-In most models the `target`-field is the column that we want to predict:
+Most odels use the `target`-column to indicate the time-series that we want to predict in the future:

 ```json
 {"target": [1, 2, 3, 4, 5, 6]}